Austin’s city manager fired over widespread power outages

 Austin Energy, the city-run power provider, brought in additional utility crews from across Texas to help tackle the vast number of outages.

-For thousands of Austin residents, it was the second time in three years that a February winter storm had knocked out their power for days.
+For thousands of Austin residents, it was the second time in three years that a February winter storm knocked out their power for days.
 Although Texas’ catastrophic blackouts in 2021 were the result of a different failure — an ice storm pushing the state’s electric grid to the brink of collapse — the different reason was of little comfort to Austin residents.